d3x0r/STFRPhysics/AI/Revised/homogeneous_propagation_framework_a_comparative_overview.md

 ### 8.4 Fourth claim: incompleteness is acknowledged

 It can claim that the framework is not yet a closed final theory in the broader unificatory sense.
 The recovered SR/GR-level kinematic and weak-field sectors are already sufficiently closed to support the present derivations.
-What remains postulated, provisional, or under development are the deeper matter-sourcing and excitation-level sectors needed if the framework is to absorb nuclear theory and related structure into the same program.
+What remains postulated, provisional, or under development are the deeper intra-nuclear sourcing and excitation-level sectors needed if the framework is to absorb nuclear theory and related structure into the same program.

 ### 8.5 Fifth claim: the value of the program lies in explanatory reorganization